-About 38 miles (60 km) northeast from Taipei, the mountainside village of Jiufen or Chiufen (Chinese: 九份) is only 2 hours away.
-Once was the gold mining capital of Taiwan but today it’s a famous tourist destination known for its ancient streets, narrow alleys, exotic street foods, authentic tea houses, surrounding mountains, and the picturesque bird’s eye view of the Pacific Ocean.
-A place absolutely worth visiting.
+About 38 miles (60 km) northeast of Taipei, the mountainside village of Jiufen or Chiufen (Chinese: 九份) is only 2 hours away.
+Once was the gold mining capital of Taiwan.
+Still, today it’s a famous tourist destination known for its ancient streets, narrow alleys, exotic street foods, authentic tea houses, surrounding mountains, and the picturesque bird’s eye view of the Pacific Ocean.
+A place is absolutely worth visiting.

-I took the winding road # 106 through the mountains passing few historical towns and stopping at few interesting ones instead of taking the highway 1 straight to Jiufen.
-It was definitely a breathtaking fun ride for me but that may vary depending on individuals liking.
+I took the winding road # 106 through the mountains passing a few historical towns and stopping at a few interesting ones instead of taking highway 1 straight to Jiufen.
+It was definitely a breathtaking, fun ride for me, but that may vary depending on individual liking.

 1St.
 Stop – Pingxi

-Even though I felt like exploring every towns and every lookouts on my way but I could not afford to skip Pingxi District.
-Because a trip to the mountain village of Jiufen is not complete without enjoying the famous Sky Lantern in Pingxi Old Street.
+Even though I felt like exploring every town and every lookout on my way, I could not afford to skip Pingxi District because a trip to the mountain village of Jiufen is not complete without enjoying the famous Sky Lantern in Pingxi Old Street.

 Old Pingxi Street

-After about one hour of driving (18 miles/30 km) came to this beautiful little historic town called Pingxi.
-Surrounded by green mountains was once a mining town, in recent days became world famous for its annual Sky Lantern Festival.
+After about one hour of driving (18 miles/30 km) came to this beautiful little historical town called Pingxi.
+Surrounded by green mountains was once a mining town, but it recently became world famous for its annual Sky Lantern Festival.

-The prominent highlights of Pingxi are not only releasing a sky lantern along with your wishes into the skies but also trying out traditional snacks available on both sides of the old Street.
-Walking on the famous railway line built in 1921 and watching a train pulling into Pingxi station is also an exotic experience.
+The prominent highlights of Pingxi are releasing a sky lantern along with your wishes into the skies and trying out traditional snacks on both sides of the old street.
+Walking on the famous railway line built in 1921 and watching a train pull into Pingxi station is also an exotic experience.

 Beautiful Pingxi old street